russhustle/leetpattern/docs/md/0034_find_first_and_last_position_of_element_in_sorted_array.md

-## 34. Find First And Last Position Of Element In Sorted Array
+## 34. Find First and Last Position of Element in Sorted Array

+-   Find the starting and ending position of a given target value in a sorted array.